clbarnes/catmaid_publish/README.md

   --no-token, -T        Omit CATMAID API token from credentials file.
 ```

+If you would prefer to write the config and credentials files yourself, see the [examples here](./src/catmaid_publish/).

 ### Configuration

 Fill in the config file using [TOML formatting](https://toml.io/en/).